-Stress tests are performed on the loss of AUM that demonstrate the resilience of PGIML to large AUM losses.
-PGIML's largest client is PGIM, Inc. The withdrawal of support by the parent company is modelled as the trigger scenario for the Firm's orderly wind down scenario.
+Stress tests are performed on the loss of 'Assets Under Management' ("AUM") that demonstrate the resilience of PGIMW to large AUM losses.
+The withdrawal of support by the parent company is modelled as the trigger scenario for the firm's orderly wind down scenario.
 Adequate capital and liquid assets are held at all times to wind down the firm.
-Surpluses of capital and liquid assets are determined by the Board.
+Surpluses of capital and liquid assets are determined by the board that are monitored.
 Should the level of own funds or liquid assets go below the internal monitoring thresholds, recovery plans are in place to restore a viable position.
-Should these plans be ineffective, the Board would consider triggering an orderly wind down of the Firm.
+Should these plans be ineffective, the Board would consider triggering an orderly wind down of the firm.

-Proprietary Liquidity Risk (MIFIDPRU 6)
+Proprietary Liquidity Risk

+(MIFIDPRU 6)

-Liquidity risk for PGIM relates to the potential of not having sufficient liquid assets to meet its financial obligations and day to day operating expenses or to wind down the firm in an orderly manner.
+Liquidity risk for PGIMW relates to the potential of not having sufficient liquid assets to meet its financial obligations and day to day operating expenses or to wind down the firm in an orderly manner.

-As part of the ICARA process, the Board of PGIML determines the liquidity risk appetite for the business.
+As part of the ICARA process, the Management Committee of PGIMW determines the liquidity risk appetite for the business.
 The type of assets that can be held by the business are set out and used to calculate available liquid assets.
 The levels of suitable liquid assets are monitored against regulatory requirements, the 'Basic Liquid Asset Requirement' ("BLAR") and the 'Liquid Asset Threshold Requirement' ("LATR").
 In addition to regulatory requirements, the board sets additional internal levels of liquid assets that should be held in excess of the regulatory requirement.
 The additional monitoring thresholds are informed by stress tests that are performed as part of the annual ICARA process.

-As set out in the Liquidity Policy, liquid resources are monitored against the LATR on an ongoing basis as follows:
+As set out in the Liquidity Policy, liquid resources are monitored against the LATR on an on-going basis as follows:

-- Weekly bank reconciliations - Bi-weekly cash flow meetings where cash is forecast forward over a 12-month period and explicitly measured against the internal liquidity threshold - Monthly monitoring of liquid assets against the liquid asset threshold requirement - Quarterly monitoring and reporting of liquid assets against the liquid asset threshold requirement to the Regulator - Quarterly Key Risk Indicator monitoring with reporting to the board - Annual review of the Liquid Asset Threshold Requirement as part of the ICARA process - Ad hoc monitoring as part of the approval process for significant transactions
+- Weekly bank reconciliations - Monthly monitoring of liquid assets against the liquid asset threshold requirement

+- Quarterly monitoring and reporting of liquid assets against the liquid asset threshold requirement to the Regulator - Quarterly Key Risk Indicator monitoring with reporting to the Management Committee - Annual review of the Liquid Asset Threshold Requirement as part of the ICARA process